Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 I mean, our software has grown organically over the years, by saying yes to customers.
 Can I have this new feature?
 Yes.
 Can you make the software do things our way?
 Yes.
 What if we want this to be royal blue?
 Yes.
 Option by option, tacked on like a new tower on the castle, with a royal blue turret on top.
 Or purple.
 We can do purple too.

 This is where much of the complexity in our software came from.
 I suspect we're far from unique in this.
-In fact, complexity introduced by organic growth is universal.
+Organic growth makes things more complex.
 At least that's what Alan Watts says.

-When I came along, my new boss put me in charge of the team responsible for configuration tools on the second of the two largest software platforms we offer.
+When I started, my new boss put me in charge of the team responsible for configuration tools on the second of the two largest software platforms we offer.
 He explained to me that there were umpteen hundred settings, and onboarding required individually setting every one of them correctly, and that was a big reason why our onboarding process was running as long as ten months.
 My team is responsible for the monolithic web app used by 175 internal customers to manage those settings.
 Oh, and the only developer on that team was out on maternity leave and we didn't know when she'd be back.

 He also told me that there is a standing prediction in the office that anyone who takes on configuration would be gone within six months.